blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/conan.md

 ## Conan Detector Precedence

-If a conanfile.txt or conanfile.py is found and Conan 2.x is in use, the Conan 2 CLI detector will run.
+If a conanfile.txt or conanfile.py is found and Conan 2.x is in use, a Conan CLI detector will run.

 As a following attempt, if a Conan lockfile (conan.lock) is found or provided, the Conan Lockfile detector will run.

-Finally, if a conanfile.txt or conanfile.py is found and Conan 1.x is in use, the Conan 1 CLI detector will run.
+Finally, if a conanfile.txt or conanfile.py is found and Conan 1.x is in use, a Conan CLI detector will run.

 ## Customized user/channel values